JohnataDavi/minesweeper/README.md

 # Minesweeper
- A simple minefield game made in c ++ with the console output.
+ A simple Minesweeper game made in c ++ with the console output.